babasaraki/iandow.github.io/_posts/2017-05-01-Apache_Drill.md

 ## [Connecting to Drill from Ubuntu](#connecting-to-drill-from-ubuntu)

 In order to use Drill from Python, R, or any other programming language you have to install an ODBC driver.
-The official [Apache Drill docs](https://drill.apache.org/docs/installing-the-driver-on-linux/) describe how to install on CentOS or Red Hat Linux but they do not cover Ubuntu, so I will.
+The official [Apache Drill docs](https://drill.apache.org/docs/installing-the-driver-on-linux/) describe how to install the Dron CentOS or Red Hat Linux but they do not cover Ubuntu, so I will.
 Here's how to install the MapR ODBC driver on Ubuntu 14.04:

 First download and install the latest MapR ODBC rpm, like this: